bggardner/simplisafe-rf/README.md

 While the Raspberry Pi may not be the best selection for interfacing with the RF hardware as it does not execute in real-time, it was extremely convenient.
 I have issues when trying to transmit messages, as I believe interrupts my be causing errors in the bit timing.
 A microcontroller or FPGA would be a better choice, but then it may need to interface with a more powerful device to do more complex tasks, like interfacing with the web, databases, or home automation systems.
 Therefore, these Python modules are to serve as a guide for further development.

+# Requirements

+* Python 3
+* If using the RFUtils module (on a Raspberry Pi):
+    * The python3-pigpio Raspbian package installed
+    * pigpiod (pigpio daemon) running

 # Usage Examples

 * Base stations receive 433MHz signals and transmit 315MHz signals.
 * Keypads receive 315MHz signals and transmit 433MHz signals.
 * Sensors (including keychain remotes) only transmit 433MHz signals.